-106. Conditions for dissolution
+Conditions for dissolution

-(1) The council may at any time after two years have lapsed since it was elected consider the dissolution of the council.
+106(1) The council may at any time after two years have lapsed since it was elected consider the dissolution of the council.

-(2) The council must consider the dissolution of the council if two years have lapsed after the council had been elected:-

-(a) upon receipt of a petition proposing the dissolution signed by not less than 500 voters; or

-(b) upon receipt of a recommendation proposing the dissolution from the speaker, executive mayor, executive committee or a Section 79-committee if the municipality has a plenary executive system; or

-(c) when so directed by resolution of a public meeting of voters in terms of Rule 8; or

-(d) upon receipt of a motion proposing the dissolution from a councillor signed by at least one-third of the councillors in addition to the introducer of the motion; or

-(e) when Section 139 of the Constitution is invoked in respect of the municipality.
+- (2) The council must consider the dissolution of the council if two years have lapsed after the council had been elected- - (a) upon receipt of a petition proposing the dissolution signed by not less than 1 500 voters; or - upon receipt of a recommendation proposing the dissolution from the speaker, executive mayor, executive committee or a section 79committee if the municipality has a plenary executive system; - or - (c) provided that the attendance register at such meeting shows an attendance of more than 1 500 persons. - (d) upon receipt of a motion proposing the dissolution from a councillor signed by at least one-third of the councillors in addition to the introducer of the motion; or - (e) when the MEC has invoked his/her powers in terms of Section 139 of the Constitution and cabinet has approved in terms of Section 139 (2) (a)

-107. Procedure for considering the dissolution of the council
+Procedure for considering the dissolution of the council

-(1) Whenever any of the circumstances referred to in Rule 106(2) arise, the speaker must determine the date, time and venue of a special council meeting in terms of Rule 4.
-The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the petition was delivered, recommendation was made, resolution was taken, motion was submitted or instruction received referred to in Rule 106(2), as the case may be.

-(2) At least seven days notice of a meeting in terms of sub-rule (1) must be given, despite the provisions of Rule 10(1).

-(3) A meeting in terms of sub-rule (1) may not be closed to the public and the media.

-(4) Despite any provisions to the contrary in these Rules and orders the municipal manager presides over the debate of the petition, recommendation, resolution or motion, as the case may be.

-(5) With due regard for the provision of Rules 35 and 36 the municipal manager must subject the petition' recommendation, resolution or motion, as the case may be, to a secret ballot in terms of Rule 85 despite the provisions of Rule 83 when the debate is exhausted.

-(6) The proposal is carried if two-thirds of the councillors of the municipality votes in favour of it.

-(7) The council is dissolved and all councillors vacate their seats immediately if the proposal is carried.
+- 107(1) Whenever any of the circumstances referred to in rule 106(2) arise, the speaker must determine the date, time and venue of a special council meeting in terms of rule 4.
+The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the petition was delivered, recommendation was made, resolution was taken, motion was submitted or instruction received referred to in rule 106(2), as the case may be. - (2) At least seven days' notice of a meeting in terms of sub-rule (1) must be given, despite the provisions of rule 10(1). - (3) A meeting in terms of sub-rule (1) may not be closed to the public and the media. - (4) Despite any provisions to the contrary in these rules and orders the municipal manager presides over the debate of the petition, recommendation, resolution or motion, as the case may be. - (5) With due regard for the provision of rules 35 and 36 the municipal manager must subject the petition, recommendation, resolution or motion, as the case may be, to a secret ballot in terms of rule 85 despite the provisions of rule 83 when the debate is exhausted. - (6) The proposal is carried if two-thirds of the councillors of the municipality votes in favour of it. - (7) The council is dissolved and all councillors vacate their seats immediately if the proposal is carried.